Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: Introduction

 \section{Introduction}

 The use of pre-trained predictive models in optimization decision problems is nothing new.
+In this setting, the collected data includes a set of controllable independent variables as past decisions (sometimes together with uncontrollable variables) and their corresponding outcomes.
+Practitioners benefit by learning from data to make decisions that result in more favorable outcomes \citep{biggs2017optimizing, mivsic2020optimization} through surrogate models, to learn the underlying relationship between the controllable independent variables and their outcome \citep{biggs2017optimizing, grimstad2019relu}.
+Once the relationship is learned, one can solve an optimization problem defined over the predictive model, where decision variables in the optimization problem correspond to the controllable independent variables, and the objective function is given by the outcome of the pre-trained predictive model.
+We will refer to this decision-making paradigm as \emph{predictive-model embedded optimization} (PMO).

 Examples abound; consider a traditional setting in advertising.
-Suppose a retailer can select from among $n$ advertising channels, and fits a regression model to predict sales based on the amount of dollars allocated to each channel.
+Suppose a retailer can select from among $n$ advertising channels.
 Given a budget of $B$ dollars, how much should the retailer allocate to each advertising channel to maximize revenue?
-Classical Operations Research (OR) methods suggest that a regression model can be fit on historical data to predict revenue, and then the allocation decision variables can be selected to maximize predicted revenue.
+Classical Operations Research methods suggest that a predictive model such as regression model can be fit on historical data (including both previous decisions, market conditions, and revenue) to predict revenue, and then the allocation decision variables can be selected to maximize predicted revenue.
 Depending on the predictive model chosen, the optimization model can be appropriately formulated.
 For example, if the predictive model chosen is a linear regression, the optimization problem can be modeled as a linear programming model; if the predictive model chosen is a neural network or a random forest, recent research shows how a mixed-integer model can be formulated (for instance, \cite{anderson2020strong}).
-We will refer to this decision-making paradigm as \emph{predictive-model embedded optimization} (PMO).

 Because of its generality, PMO finds potential applications throughout the analytical landscape.
-There is a major issue with PMO however, which practitioners are well aware of: decisions produced by PMO are often unrealistic.
+There is a major issue with the real-world application of PMO, which practitioners are well aware of: decisions produced by PMO are often unrealistic because they can be very different from what is observed historically in data.
+This happens because often the existing PMO frameworks ignore the \textit{trust region}, i.e., ensuring that solutions to the optimization problem are similar to the data used to train the predictive models \citep{maragno2021mixed, mistry2021mixed, schweidtmann2022obey}.